Cleaning pros swear by these 7 secret laundry ingredients when cleaning clothing and bedding

 Prerna Jain, operations manager at the Ministry of Cleaning says, ‘Use one scoop per load for best results.'

-You can also use oxygen bleach to soak white clothing and linens before washing to help remove stains.
+You can also use oxygen bleach to clean white clothing and linens by soaking in it before washing to help remove stains.
 Dissolve one scoop of oxygen bleach in a basin of warm water and submerge the item, allowing it to soak for at least one hour before rinsing out and washing as normal.

 4. TAED for boosting oxygen bleach